fiqnadzrii/fiqnadzrii/README.md

 Hello!
 I am Nabil, a third year multimedia computing student at University Malaya.
-Look around for projects that I have done and contributed on!.
+Look around for projects that I have done and contributed on!

 <!---
 fiqnadzrii/fiqnadzrii is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.